The pleasure of waiting to cook and eat something you woke up thinking about is hard to describe, except to say, it’s damn satisfying.

 - Reduce the heat to low, cover and cook an additional minute.

-- While the kale and potatoes cook, remove the skin and the brown bloodline from the salmon.
+- While the vegetables cook, remove the skin and the brown bloodline from the salmon.
 Divide the salmon in half down the center and then cut each piece into equal bite-size portions.

-- When the potatoes are fork ready, add the salmon and red pepper, stirring and cooking for an additional three to four minutes.
+- When the vegetables are fork ready, add the kale, salmon and red pepper, stirring and cooking for an additional three to four minutes.

 - Taste the stock and adjust with additional salt and pepper if desired.